FREQUENTLY ASKED QUESTIONS

 Q: Are tickets required to attend?

-A: Most of our events are FREE and are marked on each respective events.
-The only 2 events that require tickets: Sakura Days Japan Fair and Sakura Night Gala.
+A: Most of our events are FREE and are marked on each respective event.
+The only event that requires tickets for admission is the Sakura Days Japan Fair.
+The Blossom Block Party is a suggested $5 admission by donation.

 Q: What happens if it rains on an event day?